Colposcopy

 Interactions with Other Treatments

-Cervical colposcopy is primarily a diagnostic procedure and generally does not directly interact with other treatments.
+Cervical colposcopy is a diagnostic procedure and generally does not directly interact with other treatments.
 However, the results may influence subsequent treatment choices, such as:

 • If precancerous lesions are detected, surgery or chemotherapy may be necessary